liamcharger/openavatar-api/README.md

 # Openavatar API

-The **Openavatar API** is the backend for the [Openavatar iOS app](https://github.com/liamcharger/openavatar-ios).
+The **Openavatar API** is an experimental backend for the [Openavatar iOS app](https://github.com/liamcharger/openavatar-ios).
 It provides user management features powered by PostgreSQL, with more endpoints and features in development.

 ## Documentation